benjeh32/privacy-choices/README.md

 npm run build
 ```

 The built production mode artefacts (library bundle and demo site files) will be in `./build`.
+These should be hosted on a web server

+The demo site isn't designed for viewing from the local file system as Privacy Choices stores the user's preferences in a cookie and many popular browsers don't support the use of cookies for `file://...` browsing.

 </details>